cs-AI-dev/Keeneyed-4/howto/UPDATES.md

 # Keeneyed-4 AGI and Simulation Engine Update Log

+## 12/1/2021 - Version 4.1.0.1 BETA
+> **WARNING: BETA VERSION**.
+> This version will likely have bugs and will be unstable.
+1.0.1 B is functionally identical to 1.0.0 B; however, some bad bugs were found in the master, preformatting, and neural network drivers which were patched.
+Simple errors were fixed that originally caused the system to crash immediately, but the Keeneyed-4 redprint is still a WIP.
+This version is still fully backwards compatible.

 ## 11/25/2021 - Version 4.1.0.0 BETA
 > **WARNING: BETA VERSION**.
 > This version will likely have bugs and will be unstable.